About ECHO OEM

 How does ECHO OEM work?

-Each cycle comprises 12 videoconference sessions.
-Each session includes an expert-led didactic component and a case discussion component, in which participating health-care providers discuss their patient cases and hear recommendations from experts and each other about how to manage them.
+Each cycle of ECHO OEM comprises 12 videoconference sessions.
+Each session includes an expert-led didactic and a case discussion component in which participating health-care providers discuss their patient cases and hear recommendations from experts and each other about how to manage them.

 Participation is open to primary care providers treating patients whose return to work or stay at work is not going as planned, whether the injury or health condition is work-related or not.